u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

    :align: center
    :alt: Authenticate the domain with SPF/DKIM records in Mailjet.

-.. _maintain/mailjet-api/odoo-setup:
+.. _maintain/mailjet-api/Thrive Bureau ERP-setup:

-Set up in Odoo
+Set up in Thrive Bureau ERP
 ==============

-To complete the setup, navigate to the Odoo database and go to the :guilabel:`Settings`.
+To complete the setup, navigate to the Thrive Bureau ERP database and go to the :guilabel:`Settings`.
 With :ref:`developer-mode` turned on, go to the :menuselection:`Technical Menu --> Email --> Outgoing Mail Servers`.
 Then, create a new outgoing server configuration by clicking on the :guilabel:`Create` button.